Zeke

 // Lessons Learned

-- 04Two weeks is enough time to validate whether you want to ship something.
-The codebase is solid and the architecture scales—but I learned that technical completion and market conviction are completely different things.
+- 04Two weeks validated I didn't want to ship this.
+Technical completion and market conviction are different things.